nachocaru/xaprb.com/content/blog/2008-01-05-what-is-new-in-maatkit.md

 ## Conclusion

-As [Dana Carvey says][9], "If I had more time&#8230; the programs we have in place are getting the job done, so let's stay on course, a thousand points of light.
+As [Dana Carvey says][9], "If I had more time... the programs we have in place are getting the job done, so let's stay on course, a thousand points of light.
 Well, unfortunately, I guess my time is up."
 Maatkit is getting better all the time, just wait and see.

  [1]: http://code.google.com/p/google-mysql-tools/
  [2]: http://mysqlha.blogspot.com/